Day Trip To Modrič Cave In Rovanjska, Croatia

 We arrive at the entry to the cave, where Marijan points out that we need to get on our hands and knees and crawl through a small passage to enter into the first chamber of the cave.

 At first glance, I wondered whether I would fit into the space; after all, I am 188cm – however, once I got a little closer to the passage, it was clear there was plenty of room to crawl through.
-Under the guidance and supervision of Marijan, each of us passes through the small entry with no trouble.
+Under Marijan’s guidance and supervision, each of us passed through the small entry with no trouble.

-Upon entering the first chamber of the cave, I was awestruck by the grandeur of the cave.
+Upon entering the first chamber of the cave, I was awestruck by its grandeur.
 It was everything I had hoped for—floor-to-ceiling stalactites, stalagmites, columns, and various speleothems.
 The best part was that this was just the start – there were nine more chambers to explore.

 Modric Cave - Stalactites anyone?